GregoryPartridgeSweng/GithubAccess/README.md

     - The languages each language is connected to and how many times.
     - The main language connected to it and how much.
 Different from the third graph as it is from the language connected to the main rather than the main language.

+Note- I know my project was not updated early on, this was due to being in the country over Christmas and having an unreliable internet connection.